ernavdeepkr/ernavdeepkr.github.io/content/en/blog/python_memory_management.md

 **For example:**

 *Let's consider the situation where two or more variables have the same value.
-The Python virtual machine makes the second variable point to the already existing value in the private heap, rather than creating another object with the same value in the private heap.
-As a result, having a large number of references in a class can consume a lot of memory; in this scenario, referencing counting is useful.*
+The Python virtual machine makes the second variable point to the already existing value in the private heap, rather than creating another object with the same value in the private heap.*

 ```python
 >>> x = 10